All Episodes

 It is comprised of ferric sulfate, which is in fact iron sulfate, and peroxide.

-And when that comes in contact with a halogen or a chlorinated compound or a chlorinated hydrocarbon, it cleaves the chlorine off from the hydrocarbon and tends to in fact remediate the site.
+And when that comes in contact with a halogen or a chlorinated compound or a chlorinated hydrocarbon, it cleaves the chlorine off from the hydrocarbon And tends to, in fact, remediate the site.

-The only problem is It works in the laboratory, but it doesn't really work out in the field.
+The only problem is it works in the laboratory, but it doesn't really work out in the field.

-So this is something that you can make work in the lab, and it cleans up what in the lab?
+Well, again, something that you can make work in the lab, and it cleans up what in the lab?

 It will clean up the contaminant in a bench study.